Classical studies booking now:

 - Refunds: please note that any refunds will be entirely at the discretion of the London Literary Salon, dependent on our ability to fill the place, and will be subject to a charge to cover our administration costs.

-Accommodation prices per night at the hotel – Rosy’s Little Village – estimated on the basis of figures available in October 2024:
+Accommodation prices per night at the hotel – Rosy’s Little Village – are estimated below on the basis of figures available in July 2025 but may be subect to change:

 - Triple – €77 per night plus half board (breakfast and dinner) estimated at €55 per person per day